 Have you ever wondered how much you can make blogging?
-Sure, there are people who make six figure a year with blogging.
+Sure, there are people who make six-figure a year with blogging.
 But what about six figures a month?

 Well, it can be done!
 I’m happy to announce that in today’s blog post, I’m going to interview someone who has done exactly that.
-Michelle Schroeder-Gardner from Making Sense Of Cents has been making millions per year blogging since 2016, while also travelling full time.
+Michelle Schroeder-Gardner from Making Sense Of Cents has been making millions per year blogging since 2016, while also traveling full time.
 Talk about living the dream!

 If you want to know how you can implement some of Michelle’s strategies to boost your blogging income, keep reading!